page contents

 Many buildings from around 1900 were designed for passive roof ventilation using roof vents.
 A passive roof vent allow the hot air to escape when the air expands inside the roof when the air heats up.

-Later the now well knows whirlybirds were introduced.
+Later, the now well-known whirlybirds were introduced.
 Whirlybirds mainly rely on wind to spin the unit, which then will extract air from the roof.
 Rising temperatures inside the roof will also enable the whirlybird to spin.
 When it spins – it extracts a small amount of air.
 Basically the same idea as the passive roof vents above!

 However, there is a problem with both of these classic approaches to roof ventilation!
 They only start working once it already is hot in the roof space!
 Which means that the heat already has started entering your home.
 The heat enters via the ceiling or openings around downlights, extraction fans etc.